Architectural clarity, without obligation

 What If Racism Isn’t the Problem?

-Reframing the real divide.
+Reframing the real divide

 Best for: Thoughtful readers, facilitators, faith-centered leaders

-Primary role: Cultural and spiritual reframing
+Primary role: Cultural reframing

 Transforming Organizations